DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Crisis: Anthropology and Politics in Aboriginal Australia*, Sydney:
 University of New South Wales Press, 2010, pp. 253-276.

-Kraemer, K. L., J. Dedrick and P. Sharma.
-‘One Laptop Per Child: Vision Vs. Reality’, *Communications of the ACM* 52.6 (2009): 66-73.
+Kraemer, K. L., J. Dedrick and P. Sharma, ‘One Laptop Per Child: Vision Vs. Reality’, *Communications of the ACM* 52.6 (2009): 66-73.

 Kral, I. *Plugged In: Remote Australian Indigenous Youth and Digital